danielnoam/portfolio/content/games/2d-platformer/content.md

 ## Overview

 "2D Platformer" started as a small project to learn and expand skills but ballooned into its own game.
-It features fluid movement mechanics including wall-jumping and dashing, complemented by forgiving systems like coyote time and jump buffering.
-Players navigate through meticulously crafted levels filled with interactive elements such as soft platforms, crumbling surfaces, and portals, all supported by fine-tuned physics and camera systems.
+It features fluid movement mechanics including wall-jumping and dashing, complemented by systems like coyote time and jump buffering.
+Players navigate through meticulously crafted levels filled with interactive elements such as soft platforms, crumbling surfaces, and portals, all supported by fine-tuned player movement and an adaptive camera.

 </div>